Xiaolu1263/Xiaolu1263.github.io/_publications/7RF-Indoor-Tracking.md

   *  Yes.
 By exploiting the statistical theory of electromagnetic (EM) waves, we establish a link between the autocorrelation function (ACF) of the physical layer **CSI** and the speed of a moving object, which embraces the rich-scattering environment typical for indoors to facilitate highly accurate Passive Speed Estimation ([see paper of our group](https://xiaolu1263.github.io/files/Feng2018WiSpeed.pdf)).

 <b> 4.
 Have you tested your system in practical scenarios? </b>
-<br> The active one is being commercialized to track a moving object in supermarkets while the passive one is being commercialized as a fall-detector and Gait Recognition, which have been invited for demo to Apple, HP, Qualcomm, Verizon, Marvell ([see our Patent: EP3695783 here](https://patentscope.wipo.int/search/en/detail.jsf?docId=EP302862678&docAn=20157771)).
+<br> The active one is being commercialized to track a moving object in supermarkets while the passive one is being commercialized as a fall-detector and Gait Recognition, which have been invited for demo to Apple, HP, Qualcomm, Verizon, Marvell. <br>

+For more information, please refer to our ([Patent: EP3695783](https://patentscope.wipo.int/search/en/detail.jsf?docId=EP302862678&docAn=20157771))

 <b> Key words: Massive MIMO, Time Reversal, Multipath, Localization and Tracking.</b>